 You can compare a PIP to your old school report cards.
 If you remember these outlined your performance, successes, challenges and the goals you should be aiming for.
 This layout is exactly how you can expect a PIP to look like.

 The criteria for the ‘success’ of a performance improvement plan can be anything from completing extra training to more regular check-ins with a manager, depending on the situation and goals of the company and employee.

-Why do some employees need a performance improvement plan?
+Why do some employees need a personal improvement plan?

 This doesn’t necessarily mean that they are not working hard enough.
 Quite the contrary.
 It could be that an employee has had an insufficient induction or training, a jarring experience after returning from leave or secondment, that they aren't using the right employee engagement tools, or that there has been a pivot in your business model.
 That's why it's crucial to identify the root cause of any performance issues, before setting up a performance improvement plan.
 This can be done by using a root cause analysis template.

-There are many reasons you might deem it important for an employee to participate in a PIP, but the common thread is that, from a management perspective, you wish to see a change in their performance.
+There are many reasons when a performance management plan is an appropriate course of action, but the common thread is that, from a management perspective, you wish to see a change in their performance.

 Here are some of the most common reasons an employee's performance is not meeting your expectations: